sensor-dream/APIVOF/guidelines/list-info/n-packs-in-system-fedora-34.md

 <summary>ninja-build</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Small build system with a focus on speed
+Short desc    : Small build system with a focus on speed
 URL          : https://ninja-build.org/
-Лицензия     : ASL 2.0
+License      : ASL 2.0
-Описание     : Ninja is a small build system with a focus on speed.
+Descript     : Ninja is a small build system with a focus on speed.
 It differs from other
              : build systems in two major respects: it is designed to have its input files
              : generated by a higher-level build system, and it is designed to run builds as
              : fast as possible.